Last updated on 18 April 2026.

 Restrictions in the Absence of Explicit Terms in the Articles of Association

 In principle, joint stock company shares can be transferred freely.
-Yet, the transfer of nominative shares can be prevented even when there are no legal restrictions or restricting provisions in the articles of association.
+Yet, the transfer of nominative shares can be prevented even when there are no legal restrictions or restrictive provisions in the articles of association.
 This third possibility arises by using the “escape clause”.

 The Escape Clause